Dynamic cross-scale wavelet coherence: Novel scale-specific nonstationary subprocesses

-where $\mathbf{V}_j(k/T)$ is a $P \times P$ transfer function matrix assumed to have a lower-triangular form; $\{\psi_{j,t-k}\}_{jk}$ is a set of discrete non-decimated wavelets; $\{\mathbf{z}_{j,k}\}$ is a set of uncorrelated random vectors with mean vector $\boldsymbol{0}$ and $P \times P$ identity covariance matrix.
-The covariance of these random innovations in the basic LSW model is defined as $cov(z_{j,k}^{(i)},z_{j',k'}^{(i')})= \delta_{i,i'}\delta_{j,j'} \delta_{k,k'}$, which means that the uncorrelation holds not only across different times $k \neq k'$, but also at different scales $j \neq j'$ and channels $i \neq i'$.
-In particular, if $j=j'$, $i=i'$ and $k=k'$, then the covariance of these random innovations is a identity matrix.
-In \cite{sanderson} and \cite{embleton2022multiscale}, the wavelet spectral matrix is estimated by wavelet periodogram.
-In this thesis, we abandon these strict assumptions and introduce a dependence function between the innovations that will enable us to capture the dependence between channels at \underline{different} scales.
-This is discussed further in Section \ref{scale-specific} next.
+where $^\top$ denotes matrix transposition; $\mathbf{V}_j(k/T)$ is a $P \times P$ transfer function matrix assumed to have a lower-triangular form; $\{\psi_{j,k}\}_{j,k}$ is a set of discrete non-decimated wavelets of \cite{nason2000wavelet}; $\{\mathbf{z}_{j,k}\}_{j,k}$ is a set of uncorrelated random vectors with (column) mean vector $\boldsymbol{0}$ and $P \times P$ identity covariance matrix.
+The covariance of these random innovations in the MvLSW model is defined as $\cov(z_{j,k}^{(i)},z_{j',k'}^{(i')})= \delta_{i,i'}\delta_{j,j'} \delta_{k,k'}$, which means that the uncorrelation holds not only across different times $k \neq k'$, but also at different scales $j \neq j'$ and channels $i \neq i'$.
+In particular, if $j=j'$, $i=i'$ and $k=k'$, then the covariance of the random innovations is the identity matrix.
+In this work, we abandon these strong assumptions and introduce a dependence function between the innovations that will enable us to capture the dependence between channels at \underline{different} scales, as next discussed.